jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

     * Encryption to secure data at rest
     * Audit logging and AWS CloudTrail integration
     * SOC 1/2/3, PCI-DSS, FedRamp, BAA
+# Aurora
+## What is Aurora?
+* Amazon Aurora is a MySQL-compatible, relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
+Amazon Aurora provides up to five times better performance that MySQL at a proce point one tenth that of a commercial database while delivering similar performance and availability
+## Aurora Scaling
+* Start with 10GB, scales in 10GB increments to 64GB (Storage Autoscaling)
+* Compute resources can scale up to 32vCPUs and 244GB of memory
+* 2 copies of your data is containe in each availability zone, with minimun of 3 availability zones.
+6 copies of your data
+* Aurora is designed to transparently handle the loss of up to two copies of data without affecting database write availability and up to three copies without affecting read availability
+* Aurora storage is also self-healing.
+Data block and disks are continuously scanned for errors and repaired automatically
+## Aurora Replicas
+* 2 types of Replicas are available
+* Aurora Replicas (up to 15)
+* MySQL Read Replicas (up to 5)

 # Understanding AWS Security
 ## Physical Access